Ryan Tannehill Player Prop Bets for NFL Week 8 | Tennessee vs. Indianapolis 10/31/2021

 Matchup vs. Indianapolis

-- In six matchups against the Colts, Tannehill averaged 158.5 passing yards per game, 82.0 yards fewer than his over/under in Sunday's game.
+- In six matchups against the Colts, Tannehill averaged 158.5 passing yards per game, 83.0 yards less than his over/under in Sunday's game.

-- Tannehill threw a touchdown pass five times and multiple TDs in three of those outings against the Colts.
+- Tannehill recorded one touchdown pass five times and multiple TDs three times against the Colts.

 - Note: Tannehill's stats vs. Colts date back to 2016.

-- The 256.3 yards per game the Colts are conceding through the air makes them the NFL's 13th-ranked pass defense.
+- The 256.3 passing yards the Colts give up per game makes them the NFL's 13th-ranked pass defense this season.

-- The Colts have given up 16 touchdowns through the air (2.3 per game).
-They are 30th in the league in that category.
+- The Colts' defense is 30th in the NFL, giving up 2.3 passing touchdowns per game.

 Recent Performances

-- Tannehill added six yards on two carries while rushing for one touchdown.
+- He also carried the ball two times for six yards while scoring one touchdown on the ground.

-- Tannehill has racked up 683 passing yards (227.7 per game) and has a 67.9% completion percentage (53-for-78) over his last three appearances, tossing two touchdowns and two interceptions.
+- Over his last three games, Tannehill has put up 683 passing yards (227.7 per game) while completing 53 of 78 passes (67.9% completion percentage), with two touchdowns and two interceptions.

-- He's also chipped in on the ground, with 30 rushing yards (10.0 ypg) on seven carries with two rushing touchdowns.
+- He also has 30 rushing yards on seven carries (plus two rushing touchdowns), averaging 10.0 yards per game on the ground.

 Tannehill's Tennessee Teammates